Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-5.md

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-13-js.png" />
 	<figcaption>
         The `o-example` component now displays how many times the button has been clicked.
-Here it has been clicked over 100 times.
+Here it has been clicked over 10 times.
 	</figcaption>
 </figure>

 Our example component now displays the click count.
-In the example above the button has been clicked over 100 times (what fun!)
+In the example above the button has been clicked over 10 times (what fun!)
 Instead of counting clicks infinitely, we should update the count to display a message "lots and lots of" after a user defined number of clicks.

-To do that add an option `highCount` in the constructor, with a default value of `100`:
+To do that add an option `highCount` in the constructor, with a default value of `10`:

 <pre><code class="o-syntax-highlight--js">// src/js/example.js

-constructor (exampleEl, opts) {
+constructor (exampleEl, optionions) {
         this.exampleEl = exampleEl;
-        // Get the `highCount` option from the `opts` argument or
+        // Get the `highCount` option from the `optionions` argument or
         // from a `data-o-example-high-count` data attribute, or
-        // default to `100` if not set. this.options = Object.assign({}, {
+        // default to `10` if not set. this.options = Object.assign({}, {
-            highCount: 100
+            highCount: 10
-		}, opts || Example.getDataAttributes(exampleEl));
+		}, options || Example.getDataAttributes(exampleEl));
 		// A property to store the current count. this.count = 0;
 		// Listen to all click events on the o-example instance.